renchizhhhh/OpenChessRobot/README.md

 | Chess set              | Can be easily replaced by other similar chess sets.                                                  | Retrain the chess recognition model and tweak the configurations for the robot grasping.

 ## Datasets and Pretrained Models
 The data folder includes real-world chess image data in both raw and processed forms, along with pre-trained and fine-tuned models.
-These resources are crucial for researchers aiming to replicate or extend the study.
+These resources can be found in a public data repository [4TU ResearchData](https://data.4tu.nl/datasets/1cb5bf64-468e-462a-a82e-c847d88a7a86).
 It includes the following key components:

 - Raw and Processed Chess Image Data: Essential for training and evaluating the robot's computer vision system.

 - Pre-trained and Fine-tuned Models: Facilitate replication of the study and further experimentation.

-Use this link to download: https://www.dropbox.com/scl/fo/fiooirwbuwdaf5xkwpq7x/AGtU47icyemeHtWATig0Bx8?rlkey=4xedb8cxqofrep1xt9iv1hme4&st=o2r613fu&dl=0

 ## How to Contribute